Last Minute Creative, DIY Gift Ideas

 Here is another option for netting – use an old window screen that you may have lying around the garage.

-My sweet blogging friend, Shannon, asked her local hardware store if they had any leftover window screening before she made hers.
+My friend, Shannon, asked her local hardware store if they had any leftover window screening before she made hers.
 They did…brilliantly free.

 This is definitely a little girl look I found while browsing.
-The frame on the left is a wooden Dollar Store frame, so this would be a really fun project at any time of the year for a little girl get together.
+The frame is a wooden Dollar Store frame, so this would be a really fun project at any time of the year for a little girl get together.

 The clip board that I made took less time that typing up this post, but you can go to town embellishing it with fringe, die cuts, ribbons, pictures, stickers etc. for a truly amazing effect.
 The wonderful thing about this project is that you can use scrapbook paper, wallpaper, wrapping paper or even thin fabric – all things you probably have on hand right now.